Why April 2026 Is a Decision Point for Every FD Investor

 Public Sector Banks — Lowest Rates, Highest Trust

-SBI, PNB, Bank of Baroda, and Canara Bank are offering 6.00%–6.60% for most tenures, with special schemes reaching 7.00%–7.05% for specific durations.
-SBI's 444-day special scheme and PNB's Amrit Vrishti scheme consistently offer the best rates within the PSU segment.
-Despite lower returns, PSU banks continue to attract the largest share of deposits — driven by perceived sovereign backing and widespread branch access.
+SBI, PNB, Bank of Baroda, and Canara Bank range from 6.00 to 6.60% for most tenures.
+SBI's 444-day special scheme and PNB's Amrit Vrishti scheme are the best within the PSU segment, touching 7.00 to 7.05%.
+PSU banks pay less and attract more: perceived sovereign backing and a branch in every district drives massive deposit inflows regardless of rate disadvantage.

 FD Rate Comparison — All Bank Categories, April 2026

-The table below shows the best available FD rates by bank category for a 1–3 year tenure as of April 27, 2026.
-Senior citizen rates include the standard 0.25%–0.75% additional benefit.
+Best available FD rates by bank category for 1 to 3-year tenures as of April 27, 2026.
+Senior citizen rates include the standard additional benefit of 0.25 to 0.75%:

 Rates are sourced from individual bank websites as of April 27, 2026, and are subject to revision.
 Always verify the current rate directly with the bank before booking.
 Use Yieldora's FD Calculator to compute the exact maturity value and interest earned at any of these rates for your specific principal and tenure.